IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 69. As an example, the screenshot below emulates the **Create User** panel.
 A user ```vAppAuthor``` is defined and an authentication password is assigned.

 70. The **Roles** field determines the level of privileged access and capabilities granted to the user.
-An administrator responsible for creating the user will be able to select from a variety of Roles (pre-built or admin-defined), such as ```vApp Author```, that enable a user to carry out their expected job responsibilities without compromising the security of the VMware Shared platform as a whole.
+An administrator responsible for creating the user will be able to select from a variety of Roles (pre-built or admin-defined), such as ```vApp Author```, that enable a user to carry out their expected job responsibilities without compromising the security of the VMware Shared instance as a whole.

-71. **Quotas** can be applied to the user, limiting how many VMs (running or paused) that said user can manage within the platform.
+71. **Quotas** can be applied to the user, limiting how many VMs (running or paused) that said user can manage within the instance.

 72. Discard any changes made to the user and group definitions.

 ![](_attachments/shared-managing-35.png)

-73. Lastly, from the **Monitoring** tab it is possible for administrative users to inspect running *Tasks* and *Events* across the platform.
+73. Lastly, from the **Monitoring** tab it is possible for administrative users to inspect running *Tasks* and *Events* across the instance.

 74. Click on any of the task or event names to drill down into more granular details surrounding that item.